G-MAN007/ABC.Retail/README.md

 Create a new App Service instance or select an existing one.
 It's recommended to use the same Resource Group you created for the storage account.

-The name you give the App Service will determine its URL (e.g., your-app-name.azurewebsites.net).
+The name you give the App Service will determine its URL (https://st10161873-dvcyayf6dpg9buhe.canadacentral-01.azurewebsites.net/).

 Click Publish.
 Visual Studio will handle the deployment process.